Mandalay Bay

 Jump To:

-If you're looking for a cheap room on the Internet, you're not cool enough for Mandalay Bay.
-If you think you're rich, though, get ready for a great pool, very pricey gambling, and nice rooms (really nice in THE Hotel tower).
+If you're looking for a cheap room on the Internet, you're not cool enough for Mandalay Bay (unless you look really hard).
+If you think you're rich, even if you're not, get ready for a great pool and nice rooms (nicer in THEHotel tower).
 But don't come crying to us if you get called a nerd.
 Hey, we didn't have anyone to run to either.

 Service Quality: Very good.
-That makes it not quite on par with Wynn.
 They want people to think that it is a service-oriented hotel, and they really want the rich young Californians to stay here, so they will work fairly hard for you.
 If you really want to be pampered, book a room at the Four Seasons or THE Hotel.
 The Four Seasons occupies the uppermost floors of this hotel and offers that high-falutin' Four Seasons service.
 Wait to check-in can be long during rush-hour, and especially Friday afternoons.

 What You Get Bottles of in the Bathroom: You get fancy stuff.
 Shampoo, conditioner, lotions, shower cap and the king of toiletries--the sewing kit.
 If you're into free stuff in the bathroom (like we are), then this joint is hard to beat.